Filing Short or Long Form Schedule SE for Self-Employment Tax

 Who Is Considered Self-Employed for Tax Purposes?

-Self-employed business owners include sole proprietors or single-member limited liability companies (LLCs) They include partners who must pay self-employment tax on their share of partnership income.
+Self-employed business owners include sole proprietors, single-member limited liability companies (LLCs), and S corporation owners.
+Also included are partners who must pay self-employment tax on their share of partnership income.
 Members in multiple-member LLCs are considered partners for federal tax purposes.

 Calculating the Tax for Schedule SE